whotracksme/whotracks.me/whotracksme/data/Readme.md

 ## Tracker database

+Generally, it is recommend to get the Tracker database directly from the upstream project: https://github.com/ghostery/trackerdb

-The tracker database is provided in the `assets/trackerdb.sql` file.
+For consistency, a snapshot of the tracker database used to generate the monthly data set is also provided in the `assets/trackerdb.sql` file.
 This is a dump of a SQLite3 database containing the following tables:

  * `categories`: Categories for trackers (e.g. `advertising`, `social_media`).
  * `companies`: Metadata on companies: name, description, and various links.
  * `trackers`: Metadata on trackers: name, description, category, website and an optional link to a parent company.
  * `tracker_domains`: Table linking trackers to domain names.

-This SQL database links third-party domains to trackers, which are then linked to unique companies operating those trackers.
-This is similar to [Disconnect's Tracker List](https://github.com/disconnectme/disconnect-tracking-protection) and [webXray's Domain Owner List](https://github.com/timlib/webXray_Domain_Owner_List#webxray-domain-owner-list).
-These parties are already categorized accordingly within the WhoTracks.me datasets below.

 ## WhoTracks.me datasets

 WhoTracks.me datasets are provided monthly in the `assets//{month}/{country}/{file}.csv` format.
-A glimpse of the datasets is available in [Explorer](https://whotracks.me/explorer.html) section on the website.
+A glimpse of the datasets is available in [Explorer](https://www.ghostery.com/whotracksme/explorer) section on the website.

 ### Data collection

+Nowadays, the data comes exclusively from users of the [Ghostery Extension](https://github.com/ghostery/ghostery-extension/).
+Precise user counts are difficult due to the nature of the data collection; but it is estimated to be in the order a few million devices per month, spread all around the world, but mostly in Europe and the US.
+The methodology is builds on the concept of k-Anonymity and is described in paper [Tracking the Trackers](https://0x65.dev/static/docs/studies/TrackingTheTrackers.pdf).
+The WhoTracks.me monthly data sets are derived from the same data that also powers the anti-tracking protection in Ghostery; it is also described in [this blog post](https://www.0x65.dev/blog/2019-12-19/blocking-tracking-without-blocking-trackers.html).
+The code can be found [here](https://github.com/whotracksme/webextension-packages/tree/main/packages/reporting/src/request).

+Before 2018, all traffic came from users of the Cliqz Browser and the Cliqz extension (now both discontinued).
+Around April 2018, Ghostery users started to contribute to the data set.
+This both increased the user base and made it more internation (Cliqz was mostly used in German speaking regions).
+Here are some historical information from the Cliqz side (to help understand data sets before 2020):

-Data was collected from May 2017 from users that used Cliqz browser extension.
-In Feb 2018, 70% of the data came from German users according to [this](https://whotracks.me/blog/update_feb_2018.html) blog post.
-Then in March 2018, users of Ghostery FireFox extension - and Ghostery extension available for other browsers (Safari, Chrome, Opera and Edge) from users that opted-in to *HumanWeb* data collection - were added to the dataset.
+* Data was collected from May 2017 from users that used Cliqz browser extension.
+In Feb 2018, 70% of the data came from German users according to [this](https://web.archive.org/web/20240121094157/https://whotracks.me/blog/update_feb_2018.html) blog post.
+Then in March 2018, users of Ghostery Firefox extension - and Ghostery extension available for other browsers (Safari, Chrome, Opera and Edge) from users that opted-in to HumanWeb data collection - were added to the dataset.
 This caused a slight decrease in the avg. no. of trackers in April 2018, since Ghostery users were blocking more trackers.
-This is explained in [this](https://whotracks.me/blog/where_is_the_data_from.html) and [this](https://whotracks.me/blog/update_apr_2018.html) blog posts.
+This is explained in [this](https://web.archive.org/web/20240430053538/https://whotracks.me/blog/where_is_the_data_from.html) and [this](https://web.archive.org/web/20240121094145/https://whotracks.me/blog/update_apr_2018.html) blog posts.

-[This](https://whotracks.me/blog/update_apr_2018.html) blog post illustrates where the traffic came from in April 2018: Germany and USA being most representative.
+* [This](https://web.archive.org/web/20240121094145/https://whotracks.me/blog/update_apr_2018.html) blog post illustrates where the traffic came from in April 2018: Germany and USA being most representative.

-[This](https://cliqz.com/en/magazine/government-websites-leak-data-to-google-co) blog post notes that WhoTracks.me does not collect data for pages with no trackers; in other words, collected data for all sites contains some number of third-parties and tracking.
+* [This](https://cliqz.com/en/magazine/government-websites-leak-data-to-google-co) blog post notes that WhoTracks.me does not collect data for pages with no trackers; in other words, collected data for all sites contains some number of third-parties and tracking.

 ### Datasets

-There are 5 main datasets on - unlike 4 datasets available in [Explorer](https://whotracks.me/explorer.html) section on the website:
+There are five main datasets (unlike the four datasets available in the [explorer](https://www.ghostery.com/whotracksme/explorer) section on the website):

  * `sites.csv`: Stats for number of trackers seen on popular websites.
  * `site_trackers.csv`: Stats for each tracker on each site.